 Vishnu presented with standard iconography

 The sculpture shown in the image is mounted on the outer wall surrounding the south garbhagriha of the Somanathapura Keshava Temple in Karnataka, India.
-It depicts Vishnu with his standard iconography.
+It depicts Vishnu with the standard iconography.

 Vishnu, one of the Trimurti, is the supreme god who preserves order and maintains harmony in the universe.
 Vishnu is typically depicted as a man with four arms, each holding one of the following four objects: